Load data into and retrieve data from the Qlik Associative Engine running in a Docker container.

 $ npm run hello-data Creating table data representation.
 Creating and opening session using mixin.
 Creating session object with movie titles.
 Listing the 10 first movies: 2012 Armageddon Avatar Battleship Cars 2 Cleopatra Evan Almighty Green Lantern Harry Potter and the Half-Blood Prince Indiana Jones and the Kingdom of the Crystal Skull Session closed.

-file to see how enigma.js and halyard.js are used to load to and retrieve data from
+file to inspect how the load script and enigma.js are used to load and retrieve data from the

 For example, the

 properties object that is used to create the session object contains a field called

 qHyperCubeDef.
 This relates to the central concept of hypercubes in the Qlik Associative Engine.